YushenZuo/yushenzuo.github.io/_pages/about.md

   - Bing Whole Page - Large Language Model Application
     - Answer triggering in Bing Search - Real Estate Related
       - Use LLM (GPT-3.5) to label challenging samples from web result and get 1.3M new training samples.
+      - Train answer triggering model based on new training set augmented with samples by LLM labeling.
-      - Recall in test dateset improved from 0.54 to 0.73 after training with new training set with LLM labeling.
+      - Recall in test dateset improved from 0.54 to 0.73.
-      - Product performance: 3\% increase in answer trigger rate (answer triggers Bing real estate application) in Bing search, and 4.1K gain in DAU (Daily Active Users) of Bing real estate application.
+      - Product performance: 3% increase in answer trigger rate (answer triggers Bing real estate application) in Bing search, and 4.1K gain in DAU (Daily Active Users) of Bing real estate application.
 - **2021.07 - 2022.07**, Research Intern, <a href='https://www.microsoft.com/en-us/research/group/speech/'>Multi-Modal Interaction (MMI) Group</a>, <a href='https://www.microsoft.com/en-us/research/lab/microsoft-research-asia/'>Microsoft Research Asia</a>
   - Rotated object detection (multi-directional table detection in PDF image)
     - Design an anchor-free two-stage detector for rotated object detection.
+    - Design sequence-invariant loss and relative-offset for rotated object detector training.
+    - Stable performance under different image rotation angles in production dataset (F-score fluctuation < 0.02).
     - Achieve state-of-the-art performance in production dataset and contribute to Azure OCR API (3B monthly activate user).
-    - 'Stars-of-tomorrow' award of MSRA Intern Program.
+    - 'Stars-of-tomorrow' award of MSRA Internship Program.
 - **2020.10 - 2021.05**, Research Intern, <a href='https://github.com/TencentYoutuResearch'>Tencent Youtu Lab</a>
   - UniInst: Detection free and NMS free instance segmentation
-    - Instance-aware One-to-one Assignment and MaskIOU Branch.
+    - Instance-aware One-to-one Assignment: Use Hungarian matching to assign the best matching feature point to the target as positive point according to the classification score and segmentation mask accuracy.
+    - MaskIOU Branch: During training, learn to predict the IOU of the generated Mask.
+During inference, multiply it's IOU prediction for generated masks with the classification score as the final confidence.
     - SOTA mask AP on COCO test-dev 2017 dataset and OCHuman dataset.
     - Patent: CN114332457A[P]
 - **2020.05 - 2021.06**, Postgraduate, <a href='https://www.tsinghua.edu.cn/en/'>Tsinghua University</a>